 The weighting scheme needn't be purely, or at all statistical.
-Hagerty et. al (see [16]) discusses varied weighting approaches for several extant indices; some rely not on past data but on prospective (prior) elicitation of expert opinion.
-In a strict sense this sort of divination, from expert opinion, can and should be framed as a statistical issue (see [10]); the point is that the weighting scheme is by no means necessarily derived from the variable predictors \mathbf{x} or the index/response y.
+Hagerty et. al (2001) discusses varied weighting approaches for several extant indices; some rely not on past data but on prospective (prior) elicitation of expert opinion.
+In a strict sense this sort of divination, from expert opinion, can and should be framed as a statistical issue (see Gelfand et al. 1995); the point is that the weighting scheme is by no means necessarily derived from the variable predictors \mathbf{x} or the index/response y.

 Lastly, the weighting scheme presented here is particular to the class of indicators derived by linear (or perhaps log-linear) indexes.
-See Hagerty and Land ([17]) for a more general discussion of weighting in the context of cross-administrative indices.
+See Hagerty and Land (2007) for a more general discussion of weighting in the context of cross-administrative indices.

-In the remainder of the paper we illustrate the Bayesian approach on the Human Development Index [21] data and the Maternal and Neonatal Program Effort Index (MNPI) data [33], with relevance to the Millennium Development Goals (MDGs).
+In the remainder of the paper we illustrate the Bayesian approach on the Human Development Index (2010) data and the Maternal and Neonatal Program Effort Index (MNPI) data (Ross et al. 2001), with relevance to the Millennium Development Goals (MDGs).

-3 Maternal Mortality for The Millennium Development Goals
+3 Maternal Mortality for the Millennium Development Goals

-The United Nations Millennium Development Goals (MDGs) are eight objectives, by consent of the United Nations Member States in 2000, set out in the Millennium Declaration as benchmarks for reduction of poverty and hunger and increase of access to health care and education [26].
-Achievement of the Millennium Development Goals (MDGs) requires countrylevel, coordinated government efforts to reduce poverty and develop human resources, allied with efforts of private organizations and individuals [27].
-These resources are realized financial, technical, and policy support from bilateral donors, multilateral institutions, and new sources of development finance such as philanthropic foundations [25].
+The United Nations Millennium Development Goals (MDGs) are eight objectives, by consent of the United Nations Member States in 2000, set out in the Millennium Declaration as benchmarks for reduction of poverty and hunger and increase of access to health care and education (MDG Task Force Progress 2010).
+Achievement of the Millennium Development Goals (MDGs) requires country-level, coordinated government efforts to reduce poverty and develop human resources, allied with efforts of private organizations and individuals (Millennium Development Goals 2010).
+These resources are realized financial, technical, and policy support from bilateral donors, multilateral institutions, and new sources of development finance such as philanthropic foundations (MDG Task Force 2010).

-The existing monitoring of most of the elements of the MDG goals, operationalized in 21 specific targets and 60 indicators, is done systematically through the annual report on MDG progress [25], which provides a comprehensive stocktaking across MDGs 1 through 7.
-Donor inputs, MDG 8, are tracked through the report of the MDG Gap Task Force [26], which has become an annual publication.
-Other indices and reports, such as the Commitment to Development Index [8] and the annual ONE-DATA report [30] on the fulfillment of commitments to Africa, also provide broad assessments of donor performance.
+The existing monitoring of most of the elements of the MDG goals, operationalized in 21 specific targets and 60 indicators, is done systematically through the annual report on MDG progress (MDG Task Force 2010), which provides a comprehensive stocktaking across MDGs 1 through 7.
+Donor inputs, MDG 8, are tracked through the report of the MDG Gap Task Force (2010), which has become an annual publication.
+Other indices and reports, such as the Commitment to Development Index (2009) and the annual ONE-DATA report (2009) on the fulfillment of commitments to Africa, also provide broad assessments of donor performance.

 It is vital to model effort or performance "scores" for the MDGs as statistical, non deterministic objects.
-On the one hand, objective measures for distributional inequality are unlikely to be universally available (see [1]) and on the other much of the questionnaires are explicitly based on subjective expert ratings.
+On the one hand, objective measures for distributional inequality are unlikely to be universally available (see Abayomi et al. 2008) and on the other much of the questionnaires are explicitly based on subjective expert ratings.
 The situation has some parallels to measurements for corruption, where objective measures are not readily available, particularly across countries.
 Early measures of corruption tended to be unreliable, being based on people's general impressions of the degree of corruption in a society.
-The weaknesses have been mitigated by carefully choosing respondents and designing questionnaires that focus on their actual experiences [18].
+The weaknesses have been mitigated by carefully choosing respondents and designing questionnaires that focus on their actual experiences (Hawken 2007).